Hip, Hip Hooray for Pomegranates

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 My name is Jennie Lyon.
-I am a green lifestyle writer, owner of a digital marketing & virtual assistant firm + mother of a teenage son in sunny South Florida.
-I post on simple, fun ways families can go green together - starting with my own.
+It's so nice to meet you!
+I am a green lifestyle writer, owner of a digital marketing agency, wife to a wonderful husband, + mother of a amazing adult son in the beautiful mountains of Banner Elk, North Carolina.
+I post on simple, fun ways families can go green together.

 My sustainable living content for families column at Applegate.